 Involvement in Regional and National Sustainability Groups

 SCJCD has hosted Climate Corps fellows for four cycles as a Partner Organization.
 Through this program, emerging professionals work with communities and organizations to develop and implement sustainability projects, while receiving training and financial support.
-As a partner organization, SRJC receive the support of qualified, passionate, dedicated Fellows.
-Past fellows have focused on building performance including heating/cooling systems, lighting audits and LED retrofitting, data collection and analysis, implementing sustainability projects and programs, transportation initiatives and plan development, supporting student sustainability groups and individuals, research projects, submittal for the STARS report, and more.
+As a partner organization, SRJC receives the support of qualified, passionate, and dedicated Fellows.
+Past Fellows have spent their cycles working on heating/cooling systems, lighting audits and LED retrofitting, data collection and analysis, implementing sustainability projects and programs, transportation initiatives and plan development, supporting student sustainability groups and individuals, research projects, submittal for the STARS report, and more.

-Individuals working at the institution have given presentations at several different conferences:
+Individuals working at this institution have presented at the following conferences:

-- Micro-grids: Basic Applications, Technologies, Value and Economics was an event hosted by PG&E and our Energy and Sustainability Manager, David Liebman presented on the microgrid under construction on our campus.
+- Micro-grids: Basic Applications, Technologies, Value and Economics was an event hosted by PG&E. Our Energy and Sustainability Manager, David Liebman, presented on the microgrid under construction on our campus.

-- California Higher Education Sustainability Conference (CHESC) 2018, David Liebman presented on Zero Net Energy Buildings along with San Mateo.
+- California Higher Education Sustainability Conference (CHESC) 2018: David Liebman presented on Zero Net Energy Buildings with San Mateo.

-- At CHESC 2018, our Waste Management Technician presented on the district's waste reduction efforts, along with one of our Climate Corps Fellows, Allison Jenks, who presented with Climate Corps fellows from other campuses on their projects and the Climate Corps program.
+- At CHESC 2018, our Waste Management Technician presented on the district's waste reduction efforts with one of our Climate Corps Fellows, Allison Jenks, who presented with Climate Corps fellows from other campuses on their projects and the Climate Corps program.

-- The District's Waste Diversion Technician presented about the efforts on campus at the Sonoma County Zero Waste Symposium in 2018.
+- The District's Waste Diversion Technician presented on efforts made on campus at the Sonoma County Zero Waste Symposium in 2018.

 Drivers of Sustainability for Public Agencies

 AB 32: • By 2020 – reduce GHG emissions to 1990 levels